 By John S. Yodice

-John S. Yodice is an instrument-rated private pilot who owns a Cessna 310.
+Legal counselor John S. Yodice is a commercial pilot and flight instructor who owns and flies a Cessna 310.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>

 VOLUNTEER LOCALLY AT AOPA FLY-IN!
 CLICK TO LEARN MORE >>>

 BE A PART OF THE FLY-IN VOLUNTEER CREW!
 CLICK TO LEARN MORE >>>